[written 3/20/20 about the coronavirus pandemic]

 While we each have our unique Human Design that influences how we experience and interpret what happens to us and around us, there may be some aspects to coping with life (and death) that are perhaps more universal.

-As I’ve reflected on my recent experiences, I realized that there were several things that helped me cope with the whole process… and I thought I’d share them with you with the hope and intention that they may be of help to you, too. [continue reading…]
+As I’ve reflected on these experiences, I realized that there were several things that helped me cope with the whole process… and I thought I’d share them with you with the hope and intention that they may be of help to you, too. [continue reading…]

 The other day I was visiting a good friend and we both received the same email asking for a donation to help another friend who was in need.
 My friend’s first reaction was that her income was limited right now and she just couldn’t afford to give any money away.

 The next morning she said she had thought about it and realized she had been coming from a place of lack.
 And living a lack-based life wasn’t what she wanted to do or who she wanted to be.
 So she made a donation… with love and good will in her heart and a genuine spirit of generosity.